wxik/react-native-rich-editor/README.md

 * `editorStyle`

-	Styling for container or for Rich Editor more dark or light settings
+	Styling for container or for Rich Editor more dark or light settings.
+Object containing the following options:

+	- `backgroundColor`: Editor background color
+	- `color`: Editor text color
+	- `placeholderColor`: Editor placeholder text color
+	- `contentHeight`: Height for the Content editor (defaults to `100%`)

 * `useContainer`